 Tell the World About Your Plans

-Thanks to Facebook and Twitter, you can tell everyone you know about your morning workout routine.
-Post your exercise plans on Facebook.
+Thanks to Facebook and Instagram, you can tell everyone you know about your morning workout routine.
+Post your exercise plans on Instagram with a video of you training and working up a sweat..
 Once you do so, it’s harder not to follow through with it.
 You also can use social media to boast of your accomplishments, tell your friends that you swam 16 laps (about a mile) or ran three miles before work.
 They surely will be impressed, and it will motivate you to keep up your workout schedule.

 Too Sleepy?
 Give It Time